Welcome to my Cookbook Libary

 - The Frugal Cooks Three Ancient Cuisines Greek, Italian and Chinese

 - Woman’s Day Encyclopedia of Cookery – my mother and I had the complete set when I was a little girl, and these are the books gave me my cooking skills (and The American Woman’s Cookbook).
-These are wonderful books, if you can get them.
+These are wonderful books if you can get them.
 They have been republished a few times, but I like the original ones that my mother and I had.
-I was only able to find four of them, and am still missing nine books.
-If you find em, let me know!
+I was able to get the whole set on eBay, what a treasure!

 Other Recipe Resources